-Task force raid nets meth, heroin, marijuana and one arrest
+Task Force raid nets meth, heroin, marijuana and one arrest

 Dante Rishad Edmondson, 28, of 4 Pebble Bend Court, faces multiple felony charges following his arrest Monday night.

-Metro task force officers seized the meth along with undisclosed amounts of heroin, marijuana and ecstasy pills.
+Metro Task Force officers seized more than 28 grams of suspected methamphetamine along with undisclosed amounts of heroin, marijuana and ecstasy pills.
 The officers also seized digital scales.

 Edmondson also fought officers attempting to serve a series of probation warrants, causing bruises and lacerations to a pair of officers.